marceand/androidRxJava/Readme.md

         }
     });
     ```
-  3. Use the operator filter() to emit item only if text exists
+  3. *Use the operator filter() to emit item only if text exists*
     + The filter() operator checks if the item of type String emitted by Observable<String> observableAfterMap is not empty.
 If it is empty, there is no item is emitted.
-If the result is a true Boolean from the condition inside the filter() operator, the item is emitted, otherwise no item is emitted :
+Therefore, if the result is a true Boolean from the condition inside the filter() operator, the item is emitted, otherwise no item is emitted :
     ```java
     // Emit item if message
 observableAfterMap.filter(new Func1<String, Boolean>() {